AmondoVagyok/RaC-3-UYA-AP-Poptracker/README.md

 # Ratchet and Clank 3 AP PopTracker

-This is an auto item tracker for [PopTracker](https://github.com/black-sliver/PopTracker/releases) to use with the [Ratchet and Clank 3 Archipelago Mod](https://github.com/Taoshix/Archipelago-RaC3/).
+This is an auto item tracker for [PopTracker](https://github.com/black-sliver/PopTracker/releases) to use with the [Ratchet and Clank 3 Archipelago Mod](https://github.com/Taoshix/RaC3AP).

 ## Installation

-Just click on the green "Code" button at the top of the github page and select "Download ZIP".
-Afterwards, place the ZIP in your packs folder (zipped or unzipped work either way).
+Just download the lastest build and put in your packs folder (zipped or unzipped work either way).

 The packs folder can be under `USER/Documents/PopTracker/packs`, `USER/PopTracker/packs` or `APP/packs`, where `USER` stands for your user directory and `APP` for the PopTracker installation directory.

 ## Future Updates

-This tracker is still early on in life, so expect various elements such as logic, locations, and other settings/features to be under development (and possible incorrect .-.)
+This is still pretty early on, and various elements such as logic, yaml settings, and possibly more locations will be added over time (and hopefully sooner rather than later!)

-## Reporting a Bug?

-If you come across any issues regarding the tracker or any feedback you wish to provide, best way to reach me is to ping me (@SomeLazyGamer) in the RaC 3 thread under the future-game-design forum in the official Archipelago Discord server. (opening an issue on github works too, but discord is your best bet if you want a fast response!)